fennovj/azure-notes/dva_c01_exam/04_rest_api.md

 There are multiple integration types:

-- AWS - Set up an AWS Service Action.
-Most commonly used for invoking Lambdas.
-You still set up data mappings yourself.
+- AWS - Invoke a lambda, but you have to define data mappings yourself in api gateway, e.g. define what the return status code is yourself.
-- AWS_PROXY - invoke AWS (especially lambda), but do all the data mapping automatically.
+- AWS_PROXY - invoke lambda, but do all the data mapping automatically.
 Lambda receives a JSON with all the HTTP Info it could need (headers, query string, etc) <https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format>, and the response is automatically returned.
 - HTTP - Call a custom HTTP endpoint, you must set up all data mappings yourself
 - HTTP_PROXY - Custom HTTP endpoint, but this straight up forwards the requests/responses.
 Best if you are just using API Gateway for authentication/staging.
 - MOCK - Returns a response without actually sending the response to the backend.
 Used e.g. in a test environment where you don't want to set up a full backend.